 pyfilesystems, which has an established interface and several

 implementations of its own.
-However, it supports none of the highlight, critical to
+However, it supports none of the critical features for

 cloud and parallel access, and would not be easy to